liamfrazer/software-engineer-journey/docs/Learning/The Complete React Guide/Avoid Intersection States.md

 		});
 	};
 ```
-* The above updateState function is ensuring that we're upda
+* The above updateState function is ensuring that we're updating state in an immutable way and ensuring that we're not merging the different states.